The functional equation of the smoothing transform: Introduction

-where $X_1, X_2, ...$ are i.i.d.\ copies of $X$ independent of $T$ and $\stackrel{d}{=}$ means equality in distribution.
-An $X$, or its distribution, satisfying this is often called a fixed point of the smoothing transform (going back to Durrett and Liggett \cite{DL1983}).
-If instead $f$ is the survival function of a non-negative variable $X$ the equation \eqref{eq:FE1} can be rewritten as
+where $X_1, X_2, \ldots$ are i.i.d.\ copies of $X$ independent of $T$, and $\stackrel{d}{=}$ means equality in distribution.
+An $X$, or its distribution, satisfying this is often called a~fixed point of the smoothing transform (going back to Durrett and Liggett~\cite{DL1983}).
+If instead $f$ is the (left-continuous) survival function of a nonnegative variable $X$, equation~\eqref{eq:FE1} can be rewritten as

 where the infimum over the empty set is defined to be $\infty$.
-(Notice that the inversion $x \mapsto x^{-1}$ turns this `inf-type' equation into a `sup-type' one, so the theory will cover these too.)
-Both \eqref{eq:SumFP} and \eqref{eq:MinFP} are examples of \emph{stochastic fixed-point equations} (also called \emph{recursive distributional equations} in \cite{AB2005}).
-Thus, for these two cases, characterising fixed points for equation \eqref{eq:FE1} in the appropriate class corresponds to identifying the $X$ which can arise in these stochastic fixed-point equations.
-In considering \eqref{eq:SumFP}, the relevant class of functions (Laplace transforms) is quite restricted and so the problem is correspondingly easier.
-It turns out that solutions to \eqref{eq:SumFP} are intimately related to solutions to \eqref{eq:MinFP}, which allows the characterisation of the latter using results for the former.
+A solution $X$, and the associated survival function $P(X \geq t)$, is called nondegenerate if \mbox{$\Prob(X \in(0,\infty)) > 0$}.
+The inversion $x \mapsto x^{-1}$ turns this ``inf-type'' equation into a ``sup-type'' one, so the theory will cover these too.
+Both~\eqref{eq:SumFP} and~\eqref{eq:MinFP} are examples of \emph {stochastic fixed-point equations} (also called \emph{recursive distributional equations} in~\cite{AB2005}).
+Thus, for these two cases, characterizing fixed points for equation~\eqref{eq:FE1} in the appropriate class corresponds to identifying the $X$ which can arise in these stochastic fixed-point equations.
+In considering \eqref {eq:SumFP}, the relevant class of functions (Laplace transforms) is quite restricted, and so the problem is correspondingly easier.
+It turns out that solutions to \eqref{eq:SumFP} are intimately related to solutions to \eqref {eq:MinFP}, which allows the characterization of the latter using results for the former.